miguelperezcolom/mateu/README.md

 The true power of this approach comes up when you compose or extend existing appications just by using java inheritance, polimorphism and the maven dependency mechanism.

-Mateu MDD is not about deploying your application to cloud, though we see a way to do it in a chapter of the manual.
+Mateu MDD is not about scaling neither about deploying your application to cloud, though we see a way to do it in a chapter of the manual.

 I hope you like it ;)